yalnader/TheShoppies/README.md

 # TheShoppies
-Shopify Front end Dev intern challenge 2021.
+Shopify front end dev intern challenge 2021.
 The application allows users to search and nominate movies for the Shoppies.